 The Rose Art Museum at Brandeis University is planning a major solo exhibition of Jenna Gribbon's work, tentatively scheduled for Fall 2026.
 The planned show will be a comprehensive survey of 25 years of painting.
 Gribbon was the subject of a solo exhibition at Collezione Maramotti, Reggio Emilia, Italy (2022-2023).
-Recent group exhibitions include Day for Night: New American Realism, Palazzo Barberini, organized by the Aïshti Foundation, Rome (2024); Living Histories: Queer Views and Old Masters, The Frick Collection, New York (2022); and Living Histories: Queer Views and Old Masters, The Frick Collection, New York (2022); and Living Histories: Queer Views and Old Masters, The Frick Collection, New York (2021); and Painting, and Living Histories: Queer Views and Old Masters, The Frick Collection, New York (2021); and Painting, Warsaw Museum of Modern Art, Poland (2019).
+Recent group exhibitions include Day for Night: New American Realism, Palazzo Barberini, organized by the Aïshti Foundation, Rome (2024); Living Histories: Queer Views and Old Masters, The Frick Collection, New York (2022); and I will wear you in my heart of heart, FLAG Art Foundation, New York (2021); and Paint, also known as Blood: Women, Affect and Desire in Contemporary Painting, Warsaw Museum of Modern Art, Poland (2019).
 Her work is in the permanent collections of institutions including Kunstmuseum The Hague, the Netherlands; Dallas Museum of Art; Marjorie Barrick Museum of Art, Las Vegas, Nevada; New Orleans Museum of Art, Louisiana; Kurpfälzisches Museum, Heidelberg, Germany; Rubell Museum, Miami; and FLAG Art Foundation, New York.
 Gribbon lives and works in New York.